arclabs561/rank-refine/DESIGN.md

 ## Scoring Paradigms

+### The Retrieval-Reranking Gap (2019)

+Before ColBERT, there was a frustrating dichotomy in neural IR:

+**Bi-encoders (dense)**: Encode query and document independently.
+Fast (ANN search works), but compresses everything into one vector, losing fine-grained alignment.

+**Cross-encoders**: Run a full transformer over concatenated query+document.
+Slower (can't pre-compute), but sees query-document interactions directly.
+About 5x better MRR@10 on MS MARCO (Nogueira & Cho, 2019).

+The practical gap: cross-encoders are too slow for first-stage retrieval over millions of docs, bi-encoders aren't precise enough for final ranking.

 ### Dense Scoring

 Single embedding per document.
 The intuition: compress all semantic meaning into one vector, then measure alignment via cosine similarity.